OceanDataTools/openrvdas/docs/grafana_displays.md

 will walk you through the installation and configuration of InfluxDB, Grafana and Telegraf.

+If you are upgrading an existing installation and had already installed InfluxDB, you will need to disable the old invocation of InfluxDB.
+You can do this either by re-running the main installation script, or manually editing the OpenRVDAS supervisor file, which is in either `/etc/supervisord.d/openrvdas.ini`, `/usr/local/etc/supervisor.d/openrvdas.ini`, or `/etc/supervisor/conf.d/openrvdas.conf` depending on operating system.

-There is one hitch if installing with MacOS Catalina, due to its reluctance to run unfamiliar packages.
+There is one more hitch if installing with MacOS Catalina, due to its reluctance to run unfamiliar packages.
 If you are running under Catalina, the system will balk when the script first tries to run ``influx`` and ``influxd``.
 If that happens: